apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

     The runner will use the `requirements.txt` file to install your additional dependencies onto the remote workers.

 **Important:** Remote workers will install all packages listed in the `requirements.txt` file.
 Because of this, it's very important that you delete non-PyPI packages from the `requirements.txt` file, as stated in step 2.
 If you don't remove non-PyPI packages, the remote workers will fail when attempting to install packages from sources that are unknown to them.
+> **NOTE**: An alternative to `pip check` is to use a library like [pip-tools](https://github.com/jazzband/pip-tools) to compile the `requirements.txt` with all the dependencies required for the pipeline.
+## Custom Containers {#custom-containers}

+You can pass a [container](https://hub.docker.com/search?q=apache%2Fbeam&type=image) image with all the dependencies that are needed for the pipeline instead of `requirements.txt`.
+[Follow the instructions on how to run pipeline with Custom Container images](https://beam.apache.org/documentation/runtime/environments/#running-pipelines).

+1. If you are passing a custom container image, `--sdk_container_image` at runtime and specify `--requirements_file` option, we recommend you to install the dependencies from the `--requirements_file` when building your container image.
+In this case, you would reduce the pipeline startup time and do not need to pass `--requirements_file` option at runtime.

+       # Add these lines with the path to the requirements.txt to the Dockerfile

+       COPY <path to requirements.txt> /tmp/requirements.txt
+       RUN python -m pip download -r /tmp/requirements.txt

+**Note:** [Different approaches](https://beam.apache.org/documentation/runtime/environments/#writing-new-dockerfiles) to build the container images that would be compatible with Apache Beam Runners.

 ## Local or non-PyPI Dependencies {#local-or-nonpypi}